 (A) Plato, Euclid, Galen, and Ptolemy promoted the idea that our eyes emit rays which land on objects allowing us to see them.
 They realized light is not really emitted by our eyes, it comes from luminous sources such as the sun.
 They used the eye ray theory to explain an number of puzzling problems – for example, you don’t see a small object on the ground even though you are looking at the general area it is in until rays from your eyes actually land directly on it.

 (B) Aristotle said our eyes do not emit rays.
-In the sixth century John Philoponus correctly took the view that our eyes receive rays of light.
-He believed air allows colors to pass through it without becoming colored itself.
+In the sixth century John Philoponus said our eyes receive rays of light.
+He said air allows colors to pass through it without becoming colored itself.
 He supported this with his observation that a stained-glass window casts colors on floors and walls but does not color the air.

 In his great work Book of Optics, Alhazen correctly identified that our eyes do not emit rays.
 He argued that light affects the eye – for example we can damage our eyes by looking directly at the sun – but our eyes do not affect light.
 Moreover, he said that if we look at a bright object, an afterimage remains with us after we close our eyes.
 Again this suggests that our eyes have been affected by light.